-(e) A trial brief not to exceed ten pages on any controlling issues of law.

-(f) Excerpts of any deposition designations that are to be used in a parties' case in chief as to which there are objections.
+- 2. In addition to the joint pretrial order, fourteen (14) days in advance of the final pretrial conference, the parties also shall file the following materials: - (a) In addition to the joint pretrial conference statement, fourteen (14) calendar days in advance of the final pretrial conference, each side shall file their: (i) proposed findings of fact and conclusions of law.
+The parties shall be prepared to meet and confer at the end of each day of trial in an effort to prepare stipulated findings of fact and conclusions of law and to update the previously submitted proposed findings of fact and conclusions to reflect the proceedings at trial. - (b) A trial brief not to exceed ten pages on any controlling issues of law. - Excerpts of any deposition designations that are to be used in a parties' case in (c) chief as to which there are objections.
 The parties should include with these excerpts the basis for the objection and the response thereto.
-If the parties do not have objections to deposition designations, they should follow the procedures set forth in paragraph 27.

-(g) Excerpts of responses to interrogatories and requests for admissions that are to be used in a party's case-in-chief as to which there are objections.
+If the parties do not have objections to deposition designations, they should follow the procedures set forth in paragraph 25. - Excerpts of responses to interrogatories and requests for admissions that are to be (d) used in a party's case-in-chief as to which there are objections.
 The parties should include with these excerpts the basis for the objection and the response thereto.
-If the parties do not have objections to responses to interrogatories or requests for admissions, they should follow the procedures set forth in paragraph 29.

-(h) A list of objections to each exhibit, in tabular form.
-The first column should describe the exhibit, the second column should set briefly set forth the basis of the objection, and the third column should set forth a brief response thereto.
+If the parties do not have objections to responses to interrogatories or requests for admissions, they should follow the procedures set forth in paragraph 26. - A list of objections to each exhibit, in tabular form.
+The first column should (e) describe the exhibit, the second column should set briefly set forth the basis of the objection, and the third column should set forth a brief response thereto.
 The parties shall meet and confer, in person, in an attempt to resolve objections to the exhibits before this list is filed with the Court, to consider exhibit numbers, and to eliminate duplicate exhibits and confusion over the precise exhibit.
 Unless there is a genuine issue as to the authenticity of exhibits, a party that has produced documents should not object to the other party offering those documents as exhibits on the basis of authenticity or the best evidence rule.
 Finally, the Court normally will not entertain routine objections to exhibits on the basis of a lack of foundation.

-(i) Any motions in limine, as to which the parties should follow the following procedure:
+(f) Any motions in limine, as to which the parties should follow the following procedure:

 The motions in limine and all oppositions thereto must be filed no later than fourteen (14) calendar days prior to the Final Pretrial Conference, and shall be submitted to the Court collated and in a binder, as set forth below.
-Therefore, the parties must serve their motions in limine on the opposing party reasonably in advance of the pretrial to permit the opposing party to prepare and serve its opposition.1 The Court does not permit reply briefs.
-Each motion should be presented in a separate memo and properly identified, for example, "Plaintiff's Motion in Limine No. 1 to Exclude"
+Therefore, the parties must serve their motions in limine on the opposing party reasonably in advance of the pretrial to permit the opposing party to prepare and serve its opposition.
+The Court does not permit reply briefs.
+Each motion should be presented in a separate memo and properly identified, for example, "Plaintiff's Motion in Limine No. 1 to Exclude "